adarqui/haskell-api-helpers-shared/README.md

 # haskell-api-helpers-shared

-Types/Instances shared between the other haskell-api- libraries.
+Code shared between the other haskell-api- & ln-api- libraries.